Management & Organizations

 MORS 400Management Consulting CE1

-In addition to completing the MORS Core Curriculum, MORS majors can complete the remaining requirements of the major via two different paths.
+In addition to completing the MORS core requirements, MORS majors can complete the remaining requirements of the major via two different paths: a self-designed concentration or a prescribed concentration

 Entrepreneurship